TeleAI-mcp/simple-testing-framework-1eu3/README.md

-# simple-testing-framework-1eu3
+# Simple Testing Framework 1Eu3

-A repository to test GitHub automation for issue management
+A repository to test GitHub automation for issue management.